Auditing Crypto Completeness: The Wallets You Didn't Disclose (2026)

 Illustrative approaches discussed in practice:

-- Considering controls over wallet creation and custody.
+- considering controls over wallet creation and custody.

-Illustrative, not a checklist — the actual procedures and their sufficiency are an auditor judgement under the applicable standards.
+These are illustrative, not a checklist — the actual procedures and their sufficiency are an auditor judgement under the applicable standards.

 Representations are not enough